 When You Should Be Saving

 No one is born with a love of saving.
 The most diligent savers probably started as massive spenders like me.
-But, like many good habits, sometimes it takes a little push in the beginning.
+But, like many good habits, sometimes it takes a little push initially.

 Why not use your love of spending as a motivator?